 In southeastern Arizona, about a two hour drive away from Tucson you’ll find the beautiful and somewhat isolated Chiricahua National Monument.
-Called a sky island – with mountains that rise to a height of 9,763 feet (2,978 m) above the surrounding plains, the area makes a great destination for hikers and birders.
+Called a sky island – with mountains that rise to a height of 9,763 feet (2,978 m) above the surrounding plains, it’s an area that is great for hiking and birding.

 The only people we met were from out of the country aside from a couple of guys from Chicago who were on a trip and following in the footsteps of author Cormac McCarthy and two girls from California on a spiritual outing (one of whom warned me that parts of California would fall into the ocean the next day.
 It didn’t happen.)